 The main living area is in the former lighthouse keeper's home, where the kitchen, drawing room and dining room/library provide communal space for dining and socialising, as would have been the case when the lighthouse was manned.

 The style throughout is spare and arty, with original flagstones, bare wooden floors and a lot of white; traditional bright red paint and original artwork provide some visual warmth, while underfloor heating, open fires and stoves ensure that all areas are kept cosy.

-Guests are met on the pier by the house host to be transported to the lighthouse, stopping for some wonderful views of mountain and sea on the way.
+Guests are met on the pier by a local woman, Bridget (who is a font of knowledge about the island), to be transported to the lighthouse, stopping for some wonderful views of mountain and sea on the way.
 The drive is on a tarred road for the first part and then a sand road brings you to the white stark building with its cylindrical masonry Lantern Tower and five white cottages with their red doors and black roofs.

 On arrival at the Lighthouse, aromas of freshly brewed BeanWest coffee and warm scones signal a warm welcome.
 Seated around the huge table in the working kitchen, with a view across the sea to Achill, guests and hosts chat about all the possible walks and places to visit on the Island.
 Guests are encouraged to make the Lighthouse their home for the duration of their stay.
 Pre dinner drinks in the drawing room at 7 o’clock starts the evening nicely and guests are seated at one large table for communal dining.
 The success of the communal dining depends of course on a harmonious combination of guests.

 The hosts are well known restaurateurs, Richard and Tricia Hudson, who bring 25 years of hospitality experience to this unique location.
 Dinner is prepared by Richard and it’s a leisurely affair - a six course meal in the traditional Irish Country House style, with an emphasis on fresh local ingredients.